-In 2016, the Region of Peel provided the Charitable Organization with two grants:
+In 2017, the Region of Peel provided the Charitable Organization with one grants:

-- 1) Sustainability Core Operational Funding to assist with core operating expenses that will empower an organization to be more effective and achieve greater community impact to better deliver human and social services in Peel Region.
-During the year, the Charitable Organization received the 2016 grant amounting to \$112.960 which has to be used for salaries. - 2) Operational effectiveness grant amounting to \$19,000 to increase the effectiveness of the Charitable Organization.
+- Sustainability - Core Operational Funding to assist with core operating expenses that will empower an organization to be more effective and achieve greater community impact to better deliver human and social services in Peel Region.
+During the year, the Charitable Organization received the 2017 grant amounting to \$112,960 must be used for salaries.